Darian Barnes

-Darian Durrell Barnes (born February 28, 1980) is a former American football fullback in the National Football League (NFL) for the Tampa Bay Buccaneers, Dallas Cowboys, Miami Dolphins, New York Jets, Buffalo Bills, Detroit Lions and New Orleans Saints.
-He played college football at Hampton University.
+Darian Durrell Barnes (born February 28, 1980) is an American former professional football player who was a fullback in the National Football League (NFL) for the Tampa Bay Buccaneers, Dallas Cowboys, Miami Dolphins, New York Jets, Buffalo Bills, Detroit Lions and New Orleans Saints.
+He played college football for the Hampton Pirates.

-Early years
+Early life

 Barnes attended Toms River High School North.
 As a senior, he only played in 8 games, registering 148 carries for 1,163 yards and 15 touchdowns.
 He received second-team All-state by The Star-Ledger and first-team all-county honors at the end of the season.

 College career

 Barnes accepted a football scholarship from Rutgers University.
 He did not play in any game as a freshman.
 He tallied 20 carries for 50 yards as a sophomore.
 He sat out his junior season until transferring to Hampton University.

 As a senior, he appeared in 10 games, posting 27 carries for 93 yards, one touchdown and one reception for 7 yards.